 - The rivet tongs used for holding bolts, rivets types.

 - And Gad tongs is used for gripping general pick-up workpiece, it may be straight or in any form.

-The rivet Header tool is used for producing rivet heads on the workpiece.
-I simple we can say to make a hole we can use a rivet header.
+The rivet header tool is used for producing rivet heads on the workpiece.
+In simple we can say to make a hole we can use a rivet header.

 There is some anvil which has Hardy holes and Punches hole.
 The hardy hole helps to do square shank for hardy and the punch hole provides clearance for punching hole in the workpiece.
 This is one of the major advantages of having Hardy and Punches holes.